-- If the supplier uses a one-shot camera, expect to pay less than £1,000 for 30 rooms and very little content. - If the supplier uses a Matterport camera + Matterport software, expect to pay ~£5000 for 30-rooms and very little content. - If the supplier uses DSLR/Mirrorless Camera and bespoke software or codes the tour, expect to pay £5,000 -£10,000 for a 30-room, comprehensive, stand-out tour with a true premium feel with a lot of content.
-Some tours are IO's of thousands, especially if coded.
-Most University 360 tours are about 50-80 rooms and cost £50,000-£100,000 which is in line with what Independent schools are paying for websites nowadays.
+- If the supplier uses a one-shot camera, expect to pay less than £1,000. - If the supplier uses a Matterport camera + software or DSLR + any software, expect to pay £1,000-£5,000. - If the supplier uses DSLR/Mirrorless Camera and bespoke software or codes the tour, you will receive a comprehensive, stand-out tour with a true premium feel and you will pay what you would for a website £3,000 £6,000 at least.
+Some are IO's of thousands, especially if coded.

 When looking at the higher end of the scale, do bear in mind, your provider is effectively building a website/microsite (that sits inside your own website) for you, with coding and creativity at the core of the 'build'.
-A Premium Tour takes time, resources and design expertise.
+A premium Tour takes time, resource and design expertise.
 Don't undervalue that skill and don't undervalue what you will need this tool for in the future.